UG-SEP/ujjwal-gupta-submission/README.md

 2. Configure the API key in the popup.
 3. Begin chatting with the bot using text or voice input.
 4. Access additional features, such as exporting chats or deleting history etc...

 ---

-## Contributing

-We welcome contributions!
-Whether it's suggesting new features, reporting bugs, or enhancing the code, feel free to open a pull request or create an issue.

----